 After ingested fats (lipids) are cleaved by enzymes, lipids are absorbed in the small intestine and transported via the lymphatic system into the bloodstream.
 During this transport process, lipids are bound to special hydrophilic apolipoproteins.
-These lipoproteins control fat metabolism and are typically differentiated in their function and proportion of bound fat.
+These lipoproteins control fat metabolism and have different proportions of bound fat as well as different functions.
 Elevated low-density lipoprotein (LDL) and triglycerides are associated with an increased risk of atherosclerosis; however, an increase in high-density lipoprotein (HDL) has a positive effect on the vessels.
 Treatment of elevated lipid levels usually involves the administration of lipid‑lowering agents (e.g., ).
 Lifestyle changes also play an important role.

 Dietary lipids: TAGs, phospholipids, and cholesterol esters